vivaria/edisonrul.ing/README.md

 *   If you activate "Monster Reborn" or "Premature Burial" to revive this monster, this monster does not get a Spell Counter for "Monster Reborn" (it has to be face-up on the field before the activation of the Spell Card).
 *   You can only Tribute this monster for its effect during Main Phase 1 or 2 of your turn.
 *   This monster's effect does NOT target and you select the monster when you resolve the effect, so if you Tribute it to Special Summon "Buster Blader" from your Graveyard and your opponent chains "Disappear" and removes that "Buster Blader", you can Special Summon a different "Buster Blader" from your hand/Deck/Graveyard instead.
-*   If there are no "Buster Blader" in your hand, Deck, and Graveyard, you cannot activate "Skilled White Magician's" effect that Special Summons "Buster Blader".
+*   If there are no "Buster Blader" in your hand, Deck, and Graveyard, you cannot activate "Skilled White Magician"'s effect that Special Summons "Buster Blader".
 *   When "Skill Drain" is active, and you or your opponent activates a Spell Card, do not place Spell Counters on this monster.
 Any Spell Counters that are on this monster are removed when "Skill Drain" is activated.
 *   If a player controls the opponent's "Skilled White Magician" and Tribute it with 3 Spell Counters, the player who controlled and Tributed the "Skilled White Magician" is the player who Special Summons "Buster Blader" from the hand, Deck, or Graveyard.

 ## SKREECH

 *   “Skreech's” effect activates at the end of Damage Step, when monsters destroyed by battle are sent to the Graveyard, but "Skreech" does not have to be "sent to the Graveyard".
-"Skreech's" effect activates in its owner's Graveyard (or Removed Zone, etc.)
+"Skreech"'s effect activates in its owner's Graveyard (or Removed Zone, etc.)
 *   If you take control of your opponent's "Skreech", and it is destroyed as a result of battle, then your opponent (the original owner) will activate its effect.